TranPhucVinh/Raspberry-Pi-GNU/Kernel/Device tree/README.md

 # Fundamental concepts

+In Raspbian or Unix single board computers in general, device tree are opened to read in ``/sys/firmware/devicetree/``.

-Unpack the device tree and view on terminal: ``dtc -I fs /sys/firmware/devicetree/base``
+To unpack the device tree and view on terminal: ``dtc -I fs /sys/firmware/devicetree/base``

 Unpack the device tree to a file: ``(dtc -I fs /sys/firmware/devicetree/base) > device_tree.md``